 Flooring installations can be an intensive yet rewarding process for many homeowners across the country.
 Each material choice comes with its own unique set of pros and cons, delivering a quality balance of price and performance for your property.
 Laminate flooring is one approach that provides stunning outcomes that imitate real wood without the cost or maintenance associated with hardwood floors.
 Taking the time to properly prepare for your installation process may help you avoid costly mistakes and setbacks.
-Not investing in a quality laminate underlayment, for example, can leave your new flooring vulnerable to wide variety of issues.
+Not investing in a quality laminate underlayment, for example, can leave your new flooring vulnerable to a wide variety of issues.
 Eco Cork Foam (ECF) was designed as a polyethylene blend with granulated cork to be the absolute best underlayment for laminate flooring.
 We’re here to provide a durable product that serves to protect your floors through the life of their warranties and beyond.

 Not Adjusting for Dilatations in Multiple Rooms